drawcall/RAFManager/README.md

 ```

 ## Build
-Node is a dependency, use terminal to install it with with:
+Node is a dependency, use terminal to install it with npm:

-### 打包

 ```javascript
 npm install